-I discovered the Coigach Peninsula by chance while staying in Ullapool and it turned out to be one of my most magical and scenic road-trips in Scotland!
+I discovered the Coigach peninsula by chance while staying in Ullapool.
+It turned out to be one of my most magical and scenic road-trips in Scotland!

-Heading north from Ullapool on the A835, a turn off onto a single track road takes you towards the Coigach Peninsula, through a stunning mountainous landscape, passing the instantly recognisable Stac Pollaidh which always reminds me of Close Encounters of the Third Kind.
+Heading north from Ullapool on the A835, a turn off onto a single track road that takes you towards the Coigach Peninsula.
+Through a stunning mountainous landscape, it passes the instantly recognisable Stac Pollaidh which always reminds me of Close Encounters of the Third Kind.

 The road-trip route I took from Ullapool around the Coigach Peninsula was approx. 60 miles through some of the most breath-taking and remote scenery in Scotland.

 Scotland is a paradise for self-drive holidays.
 Take this list of scenic road trips in Scotland and let it inspire many future adventures around the country,